Scanxiety in children

 We understand that it is not just the person having the scan that experiences scanxiety, but also those that support them.

-Find extensive tips and techniques to help you as a parent, to cope with the worry surrounding scans
+Find extensive tips and techniques to help you as a parent or carer, cope with the worry surrounding scanxiety in children.

 Scanxiety will look and feel different in every child, so ways of supporting them will vary.
 You know your child better than anyone and will know which of the following tips may or may not work for them, according to their age and cognitive (mental) ability.